DramaShare Ministries

 Winter: That proves it’s a con, but I believe in looking a gift horse in the food basket.

-Elliot: Late breaking news for you Alex.
+Elliott: Late breaking news for you, Alex.
 Pastor has a Christmas Eve program every year.

 Alex: Yeh but . . the exciting part is Pastor wants us to do the Christmas Eve program.